HosseinDvz/Python/Deep-Learning/Logistic & Softmax Regression/README.md

 Each neuron provides a hyperplane in R^k (k is the dimension of our data). when we apply data to the network, each neuron will return a number.
 Those numbers will pass through the Soft-Max to normalize the output of the network to a probability distribution.

-The Soft-Max function, model and the loss function are as following:<br/>
+The Soft-Max function, model, and loss function are as following:<br/>

  <p align="center"><img src="images/SoftMaxFunc.bmp">